safdar-azeem/v-datepicker-lite/README.md

 -  **Responsive Design**: Adapts to various screen sizes with a clean, modern UI.
 -  **Accessibility**: Includes ARIA attributes and keyboard navigation for enhanced usability.
 -  **Customizable**: Flexible props for date format, time format, min/max dates, disabled dates, and more.
--  **Time Selection**: Supports 12h/24h formats with customizable time intervals (15, 30, or 60 minutes).
+-  **Configurable Time Intervals**: Supports any minute interval (1-60 minutes) for time selection in both TimePicker and DatePicker components.
 -  **Performance Optimized**: Uses Vue 3 composition API for efficient rendering and state management.
 -  **TypeScript Support**: Fully typed with TypeScript for better developer experience.